wolfSSL/wolfssl/IDE/iOS/README.md

 # Installing libwolfssl.a

-Simply drag the file libwolfssl.a and the directory `include` and drop it into your project file list pane where it makes sense for you.
+Simply drag the file libwolfssl_XXX_.a and the directory `include` and drop it into your project file list pane where it makes sense for you.
 Allow it to copy the files over to the project directory.
 This should automatically add the library to the list of libraries to link against.